 So when we moved to the country the first animals we got were two puppies.
-They are squirrel hunting dogs and we got them thinking it will be nice to try our hand at squirrel hunting.
+They were squirrel hunting dogs and we got them thinking it will be nice to try our hand at squirrel hunting.

-We never got to squirrel hunting and by the amount of work there is around here it doesn’t look like we are going to get to go squirrel hunting any time soon…
+We never got to squirrel hunting and by the amount of work there still is around here it doesn’t look like we are going to get to go squirrel hunting any time soon…

 Here is the problem I had… My chickens free range.
 The dogs would go off in the woods and I wasn’t able to just stand there and wait for them to finish their woodland adventure so I would go about my business.
 The dogs would come back while I was in the house and, frustrated by not getting their hunting done, they would hunt my chickens!

 Yeah, that didn’t work.

 Anyway, I ended up re-homing the both of them.

 But I needed a companion… You know, a dog that is a friend.
 A dog that follows you around the farm and that is gentle with the kids.

 Then one day, I found Shayla at the local shelter.
 She is an Australian Shepherd (Blue Heeler) mixed with something unknown.